3choBoomer/elastic-particles/README.md

 # Elastic Particles
 ##Building blocks for Elastic queries, filters, and aggregations which can be re-used, combined, and nested.
+In other words, it's an elasticsearch query builder.
 ###documentation: http://jharri34.github.io/elastic-particles/

 - [Aggregation](http://jharri34.github.io/elastic-particles/Aggregation.html)